 The American mathematician and computer scientist who conceived and laid the foundations for information theory.
 His theories laid the groundwork for the electronic communications networks that now lace the earth.

+In 1941, Shannon took a position at Bell Labs, where he had spent several prior summers.
+His war-time work on secret communication systems was used to build the system over which Roosevelt and Churchill communicated during the war.
+When his results were finally de-classified and published in 1949, they revolutionized the field of cryptography.
 Understanding, before almost anyone, the power that springs from encoding information in a simple language of 1's and 0's, Dr. Shannon as a young scientist at Bell Laboratories wrote two papers that remain monuments in the fields of computer science and information theory.
 "Shannon was the person who saw that the binary digit was the fundamental element in all of communication," said Dr. Robert G. Gallager, a professor of electrical engineering who worked with Dr. Shannon at the Massachusetts Institute of Technology.
 "That was really his discovery, and from it the whole communications revolution has sprung."

-Dr. Shannon's later work on chess-playing machines and an electronic mouse that could run a maze helped create the field of artificial intelligence, the effort to make machines that think.
+Shannon approached research with a sense of curiosity, humor, and fun.
+An accomplished unicyclist, he was famous for cycling the halls of Bell Labs at night, juggling as he went.
+His later work on chess-playing machines and an electronic mouse that could run a maze helped create the field of artificial intelligence, the effort to make machines that think.
 And his ability to combine abstract thinking with a practical approach — he had a penchant for building machines — inspired a generation of computer scientists.
 Dr. Marvin Minsky of M.I.T., who as a young theorist worked closely with Dr. Shannon, was struck by his enthusiasm and enterprise.
 "Whatever came up, he engaged it with joy, and he attacked it with some surprising resource — which might be some new kind of technical concept or a hammer and saw with some scraps of wood," Dr. Minsky said.
 "For him, the harder a problem might seem, the better the chance to find something new."